 Family medicine is a holistic medical specialty that focuses on treating the entire person, not just a disease.
 While most specialties focus on one part or one aspect of the human body (e.g. cardiologists treat the heart and blood vessels), family physicians look at a person as a whole--not only physically but also mentally, spiritually, and socially.
 They see their patients over time (continuity) and often see all the members of a family, giving them a significant advantage in making diagnosis and treatment decisions.
 Family medicine is called a primary care specialty because family physicians are the main (primary) ones to treat most conditions.

-Your family physician is who you generally go to for most medical problems.
+Your family physician is who you generally go to for most medical problems--they can manage just about any condition you can think of.
 Family physicians see people of all ages (including infants and children) and can evaluate and treat the vast majority of acute and chronic problems.
 In fact, they are experts in common conditions (which includes most acute injuries and illnesses and most chronic conditions).
 Family physicians also emphasize preventive care because it is far better to prevent a problem than to treat it, whenever possible.

 Most family physicians do the things mentioned above--treating a broad range of medical problems for patients of all ages.
 Many family physicians also see patients in hospitals (in-patient) and in nursing homes.
 Many also deliver babies (obstetrics).
 Some even do extensive procedures and surgeries (like colonoscopies, appendectomies, tonsillectomies, C-sections, etc.)